garrandall/popular-music-data/tracks/make-it-last-forever-keith-sweat-jacci-mcghee.md

 Just make it last forever (I loved to) and ever (Woo, oh)

-I want our love to last a lifetime (I'd give it up, give it up for you) Ooh, tell me, tell me you'll always be mine
+I want our love to last a lifetime (I'd give it up, give it up for you) Oh, tell me, tell me you'll always be mine
-(I love you, love you, love you, love you, love you) To make love forever and ever (Ooh)
+(I love you, love you, love you, love you, love you) To make love forever and ever (Oh)
 We've got to make it last
 Got to make it, got to make it, got to make (Ho...oh...), got to make it, oh, baby Oh, honey (Oh, honey)
 I love you (I love you)
-Ooh, you're the best thing in my world
+Oh, you're the best thing in my world
 The only thing in the world, I love you so